 742 Congress Street; Portland, Maine 04102

 Founded by Will and Kathleen Pratt in 2012, Tandem has become one of the most recognized roasters in the state.
 Food & Wine named it Best Coffee in Maine, and Bon Appétit has sung its praise more than once.
 The original location in East Bayside (known by loving fans as Little Tandem) is currently under renovation and slated to reopen in spring 2022.
-The bakery, housed in a former auto repair shop, opened in 2014.
+This cafe and coffee shop, housed in a former auto repair shop, opened in 2014.
 You can expect a long line on the weekends no matter the time of year, but Briana Holt’s pastries, pies, and biscuits are well worth the wait.
-As a Trade subscriber, you can try six Tandem coffees, including my favorite, La Piramide.
+As a Trade subscriber, you can try six different types of coffees from Tandem coffees, including my favorite, La Piramide.

 567 Congress Street; Portland, Maine 04101